busterjs/buster-docs/modules/buster-format.rst

     If the object to format is not a generic ``Object`` object, **buster-format** displays the type of object (i.e. name of constructor).
-    Set the :attr:`buster.format.excludeConstructors` property to control what constructors to include in formatted output.
+    Set the :attr:`format.excludeConstructors` property to control what constructors to include in formatted output.

     ::